Engineering Permits

 • A commercial window washer using a man lift on the sidewalk, boulevard or road allowance

-Please provide a sketch or diagram showing the object that will be occupying the road allowance, relative to the address, pedestrian traffic or street traffic and indicate the purpose.
-Also, note that if your occupation of the road will obstruct pedestrian or street traffic in any way, you will need to provide a Traffic Management Plan (TMP) including signage; indicate signage on sketch for clarification.
-At a minimum, this must include:
+• A sketch or diagram showing the object that will be occupying the road allowance, relative to the address, pedestrian traffic or street traffic and indicate the purpose.
+If your occupation of the road will obstruct pedestrian or street traffic in any way, you will need to provide:

-• detailed diagrams indicating the exact locations and areas of construction/work for occupancy;
+• Traffic Management Plan (TMP) including signage; indicate signage on sketch for clarification.
+At a minimum, this must include: detailed diagrams indicating the exact locations and areas of construction/work for occupancy;

 • dimensions must be indicated on the diagrams of these areas (on the road or boulevard);